 Especially in hanging baskets and containers placed on higher positions such as drawers the String of Beads the are eye candy.
 They just look so adorable when the strings are flowing over pots.
 It’s hanging vines further create a dramatic effect and will give your home a jungle look.

-- 1 String of Pearls Care Sheet
+- 1 String of Pearls Care Basics

 - 2 Propagation of the String of Pearls